sampadadeoju/WentworthCanteen/README.md

 ## Footnote
 - Food and shop images are included in the `img` folder.
 - To install the system, download and install **WAMP Server**, download this repository, and place it in the directory `C:/wamp64/www/`.
-Import the database and name it `wentworth_canteen` in phpMyAdmin (http://localhost/phpmyadmin) using the file `wentworth_canteen.sql`.
+Import the database and name it `wentworth_canteen` in phpMyAdmin (http://localhost/phpmyadmin) using the file `wentworthcanteen.sql`.
 Start Apache and MySQL services from the WAMP Server control panel, then run and access the system using a web browser at (http://localhost/WentworthCanteen).
 - You can register for a customer account and log in.
 To log in with an admin account, press the "Log in with admin account" button on the login page.